Lawmakers cautiously eye property tax relief with big bills on horizon

 And lawmakers are sitting on more bills.

-Senate Ways and Means Committee Chair Jeff Thompson, R-Lizton, said multiple drafts with other property tax relief strategies exist, but hadn’t yet been put forth.
+House Ways and Means Committee Chair Jeff Thompson, R-Lizton, said multiple drafts with other property tax relief strategies exist, but hadn’t yet been put forth.

 “We’ve not decided yet … because some of those may not be the right solution,” Thompson told the Capital Chronicle.
 “There’s multiple possible ways you might might sell this, but nothing’s concrete.”

 “Once we get some hard data, that will really start to drive drive home what we’re going to do,” he added.

 For instance, some suggestions focus directly on assessed values and ways to keep them low.
 But that could lead to artificial prices that caused the state’s property tax system to be found unconstitutional in the 1990s.
 Other approaches focus more on the bills themselves and how much they can increase in one year.
 But that limits revenue local government might need to provide services.

 Good data, good decisions?